 - Risk of developing certain types of cancer

 - Participating in high-risk behaviors (such as driving while intoxicated)

 - Damage to a fetus when consumed by pregnant women

 - Anxiety disorders

 The effects of withdrawal from alcohol abuse will vary from person to person.
-It is said, on average, withdrawal symptoms begin to occur about 8 hours following one’s last drink.
-However, in some individuals, they may not occur until days later.
-Typically, the symptoms will be most intense 24-72 hours after one’s last drink, but they can continue to exist for days or sometimes even weeks.
-Some effects can include, but are not limited to:
+It is said that, on average, withdrawal symptoms begin to occur about eight hours following one’s last drink.
+However, in some individuals, symptoms may not occur until days later.
+Typically, symptoms will be most intense 24-72 hours after a person’s last drink, but they can continue for days or sometimes even weeks.
+Some common effects include:

 - Mood swings